 For more detailed information pertaining to admission and progression requirements please refer to the bye-laws for the course available here.

 UM currently hosts over 1,000 full-time international students and over 450 visiting students.
 The ever-increasing international students coming from various countries, in recent years, have transformed this 400-year old institution into an international campus.

 Our international students generally describe Malta as a safe place, enjoying excellent weather and an all-year varied cultural programme.
 Malta is considered as the ideal place for students to study.

 After you receive an offer from us, our International Office will assist you with visas, accommodation and other related issues.

 If students are following a FT course at UM - No fees apply.
 If students are not following a FT course at UM - Total Tuition Fee: €4,250.
 Yr1 - €1,420 - Yr2 - €1,420 - Yr3 - €1,410

-The Certificate in Language Proficiency aims to enable students to learn French not only for communication purposes, but also within the framework of a career pathway as a useful, additional professional qualification.
-This course will also have the added benefit of preparing students, should they so desire, for an international qualification in the shape of the DELF exams.
+The Certificate in Language Proficiency aims to enable you to learn French not only for communication purposes, but also within the framework of a career pathway as a useful, additional professional qualification.
+This course will also have the added benefit of preparing you, should you desire, for an international qualification in the shape of the DELF exams.